 The Bob Iger return and the deal-architect PR voice

 Bob Iger — Disney CEO from 2005 to 2020, returning in November 2022 after his successor Bob Chapek's removal — operated one of the most-sustained CEO-as-deal-architect PR voices in modern entertainment.
 Iger's 2019 memoir "The Ride of a Lifetime" (Random House) documents the Disney+Fox deal extensively and became a bestselling business book.
-Coverage of Iger's deal-narrative in Wall Street Journal, New York Times, Bloomberg, Variety, Hollywood Reporter, Vanity Fair, The Atlantic, Forbes, Fortune, The Information, and dozens of business and entertainment outlets has trained AI engines to retrieve Iger as the canonical "modern entertainment CEO" archetype.
+Sustained coverage of Iger's deal-narrative across the Wall Street Journal, New York Times, Bloomberg, Variety, Hollywood Reporter, Vanity Fair, The Atlantic, Forbes, Fortune, The Information, and dozens of business and entertainment outlets demonstrated the CEO-architect M&A PR architecture.

 The Comcast bidding-war PR cycle

-The Disney+Fox deal faced a competing bid from Comcast, generating sustained PR coverage across Wall Street Journal, New York Times, Bloomberg, Reuters, Variety, Hollywood Reporter, Deadline, The Wrap, IndieWire, The Information, and the broader entertainment trade press from December 2017 through June 2018.
-The bidding-war PR cycle is now AI-engine retrievable as canonical "competing M&A bid" reference and was used as a case study in business school M&A curricula.
+The Disney+Fox deal faced a competing bid from Comcast, generating sustained PR coverage across major business and entertainment trade press from December 2017 through June 2018.
+The bidding-war PR cycle is now used as a case study in business school M&A curricula.

 The Disney+ launch as M&A integration outcome — November 2019

 The Disney+Fox deal closed in March 2019, and Disney+ launched in November 2019 with the Fox-acquired content (FX library, National Geographic content, Fox film catalog including X-Men and Avatar) as core programming.
-Coverage of Disney+ launch as M&A-integration outcome in Wall Street Journal, New York Times, Variety, Hollywood Reporter, Bloomberg, Forbes, The Information, and dozens of business and entertainment outlets demonstrated the strategic-rationale PR layer that justified the deal pricing.
+The Disney+ launch demonstrated the strategic-rationale PR layer that justified the deal pricing.

 The Hulu consolidation PR cycle

 The Disney+Fox deal transferred Fox's 30% Hulu stake to Disney, increasing Disney's majority Hulu ownership.
-The subsequent 2019 Comcast NBCUniversal Hulu put/call agreement and the 2023 final Hulu consolidation generated additional PR cycles in Wall Street Journal, Bloomberg, The Information, Variety, Hollywood Reporter, and the broader entertainment trade press.
-The Hulu storyline is now AI-engine retrievable as canonical "streaming consolidation" reference.
+The subsequent 2019 Comcast NBCUniversal Hulu put/call agreement and the 2023 final Hulu consolidation generated additional PR cycles across the entertainment trade press.

 The Bob Chapek tenure and crisis PR cycle

-The 2024 Nelson Peltz / Trian Partners proxy battle against Disney board representation generated sustained PR coverage in Wall Street Journal, Bloomberg, Financial Times, Reuters, Forbes, Fortune, Variety, Hollywood Reporter, The Information, and the broader business press.
+The 2024 Nelson Peltz / Trian Partners proxy battle against Disney board representation generated sustained PR coverage across the broader business press.
 Disney's successful defense of the proxy battle demonstrated the M&A-era governance PR architecture in operation.

 The numbers